📦 Free Shipping over $60

 CBD edibles are legal if the CBD is extracted from the hemp plant.
 The hemp plant is a cannabis plant that has less than 0.3% THC per dry weight.
 If THC is added to a CBD edible, the total amount of THC per serving cannot exceed 3%.

-It is important to buy CBD products only from companies with a good reputation for transparency about ingredients and post the Certificate of Analysis (COA) for each batch.
+It is important to buy CBD products only from companies with a good reputation for transparency about ingredients and to post the Certificate of Analysis (COA) for each batch.
 The COA verifies the cannabinoid content of the product and that no hazardous substances, like heavy metals or pesticides, are present.
 You want to have confidence in what you are consuming.

 Make Good Decisions to Enjoy CBD Edibles